 The continued health and well-being of everyone who uses your premises is paramount, and an effective ventilation system is going to be a significant factor.
 Ventilation has always been important; however, since the pandemic a lot has changed, and fresh air design has been put under the limelight.

 Office regulations stipulate that you must provide 10 litres per person per second of air changes; this is of course based on one person occupying 100 square feet of space.
-This must be taken into consideration when designing offices.
+This must be taken into consideration in your office fit out.
 Designing offices under guidelines can be cumbersome, and we fully understand this.
-An example of modern design we will delve into is the Open Office Design.
+As an example of modern office design, we will delve into the Open Office Design.

 One of the most challenging environments to get right; not only do you have to take into consideration different ages and sexes, but the office environment also changes on a daily basis, from being crammed to almost half empty which is taxing to the HVAC equipment.
 This is why we take into consideration all external and internal factors when designing.
 This could include Room layout, ask yourself: